 The determination as to whether a Resource operated in economic merit order during an hour will be based on the energy offer block within which the Resource is operating.

-The Market Participant submits a fuel price pursuant to Section III.A.3.4.
-When the Market Participant submits a fuel price for any hour of a Supply Offer in the Day-Ahead Energy Market or Re-Offer Period, then the cost-based Reference Level is used for the entire Operating Day.
-If a fuel price is submitted for a Supply Offer after the close of the Re-Offer Period for the next Operating Day or for the current Operating Day, then the cost-based Reference Level for the Supply Offer is used from the time of the submittal to the end of the Operating Day.
+The Market Participant submits fuel prices pursuant to Section III.A.3.4.
+When the Market Participant submits fuel prices for any hour of a Supply Offer in the Day-Ahead Energy Market or Re-Offer Period, then the cost-based Reference Level is used for the entire Operating Day.
+If fuel prices are submitted for a Supply Offer after the close of the Re-Offer Period for the next Operating Day or for the current Operating Day, then the cost-based Reference Level for the Supply Offer is used from the time of the submittal to the end of the Operating Day.

 When the Market Participant submits a change to any of the following parameters of the Supply Offer after the close of the Re-Offer Period: